IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ## [1] "Phonetic"
 ```

 As a final step before beginning the annotation process, the *fromScratch* `emuDB` has to be served to the `EMU-webApp` for annotation and visualization purposes.
-R Example \@ref(rexample:emuDB-serve) shows how this can be achieved using the `serve()` function.
+The code below shows how this can be achieved using the `serve()` function.

 ```r